ycoroneos/LightDraw/paper/LightDrawDesignandImplementation.md

 |src/shaderlib.cpp |loadShader()|
 |src/shaderlib.cpp |canonicalize()|

 There is a database for loading and managing shaders.
 LightDraw currently uses 17 different shaders for different purposes.
-GLSL has no langauge support for naming a shader, so I added a small hack to enable this.
+GLSL has no language support for naming a shader, so I added a small hack to enable this.
 At the top of every vertex shader is a line like
 ````
 //name=lidr